 Beat in the oil, eggs, and vanilla extract.

 Add the flour and baking soda and gently mix until combined.
 Do not overmix!

 Scoop the batter into the muffin pan filling the cups two-thirds of the way full.

 Top each muffin with just enough crumb topping to fully cover the tops, gently pressing it into the batter as you go.

 Bake for 15 – 16 minutes until the centers are fully baked and a toothpick inserted comes out clean.

 Cool in pan 5 minutes then transfer to a wire rack to cool completely.

 In a small bowl mix together the powdered sugar, cream/milk, and vanilla extract (if glaze is too thick add a splash more cream/milk).

-Drizzle over muffins then serve.
+Drizzle over the fully cooled muffins then serve.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.